-- The first step to establishing your credit history is to open a Checking and Savings Account—Accounts like CB&S Bank’s Free Checking Account and Statement Savings Accounts are just some examples of Checking and Savings Accounts that can help you show lenders that you are currently managing and saving your money.
+- The first step to establishing your credit history is to open a Checking and Savings Account—Accounts like CB&S Bank’s Star Account and Star Savings are just some examples of Checking and Savings Accounts that can help you show lenders that you are currently managing and saving your money.

 - There is a possibility to get credit for paying your rent—Sites such as RentalKharma and RentTrack use the bills that you’re already paying and put them on your credit report.
 Not every credit score will accept those payments as going toward your credit, but some may!

 - Speaking of getting credit for paying your rent… Create good spending habits to help build your credit—Making bill payments on time, not opening up too many credit accounts at once, and keeping those accounts open for as long as possible are good habits to start to help you create and maintain a good credit score.